cjdbarlow/Part-One/peep.md

 * Alteration in anatomical/apparatus dead space
     * Intubation typically reduces dead space, as the additional apparatus dead space is of smaller volume than the anatomical dead space it replaces
     * Non-invasive ventilation masks cause a large increase in dead space
-* Increases lung volume and FRC by an amount proportional to the compliance of the system
+* Increases lung volume (and FRC, for PEEP) by an amount proportional to the compliance of the system
     * Improves oxygenation via alveolar recruitment
     * Improves lung compliance via alveolar recruitment, reducing work of breathing
     * Elevated airway pressures may increase the proportion of West Zone 1 physiology and alveolar dead space